WINNER

 apparition of a figure on horseback without a head.
 It is said by some to

-be the ghost of a Hessian trooper whose head had been carried away by a
+be the ghost of a Hessian trooper whose head had been carried away by a cannonball

-in some nameless battle during the Revolutionary War, and who is ever and anon
+in some nameless battle during the Revolutionary War, and who is ever and anon seen by

 the country folk, hurrying along in the gloom of night, as if on the wings